kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 |           0x00400666      31c0           xor eax, eax
 ```

-Nothing unusual here.
-Base pointer address is pushed to the stack to store the point where to resume the execution from and previous stack pointer address is put into to the base pointer address.
+Base pointer is pushed to the stack to store the point where to resume the execution from and previous stack pointer address is put into to the base pointer address.
 Then, stack pointer is moved to reserve space for the upcoming variables (remember, stack "grows" downwards in the address space - hence the reduction).
 This is common way of function "prologues" in assembly.

+ALso it seems that a value from ```fs``` segment register offset ```0x28``` is moved to ```rax```. ```qword``` means that this operand is an address size of a quad-word (word is 2 bytes = 8 bytes long).
+Finally, the ```eax``` register is zeroed.

 ```asm
 |       .-> 0x00400668      bf83074000     mov edi, str.Enter_password: ; 0x400783 ; "Enter password: "